cpt-onde/subshuf/README.md

 * You now have a lookup table and a reverse lookup table

-* The tsv can be pasted into LibreOffice and ask it to make a table of it "Table>Convert>Text to Table…"
+* The csv can be pasted into LibreOffice and ask it to make a table of it "Table>Convert>Text to Table…"

 * Use the table to encrypt your seed from paper to paper, by manually looking up each word in the table called "forward" something